rcjj98/tp/docs/UserGuide.md

 In order to simulate an OR operator, multiple `g/` flags can be chained together like so: `find g/alex g/jobid:1`.

-Therefore, combining these operators will result in a series of AND statements ORed together as shown below.
+Therefore, combining the `g/` flags will result in a series of AND statements ORed together as shown below.

 * `find g/alex 123 progress:inprogress g/lee bukit tan` is logically equivalent to
 `find (alex AND 123 AND progress:inprogress) OR (lee AND bukit AND tan)`